RianMontagh/RianMontagh.github.io/_posts/2026-09-16-Why-don't-large-floods-drive-avulsion-of-the-Nooksack.md

 I reread chapter 4 of Shelby's thesis to get a deeper understanding of the previous findings that our original hypothesis is based on.
 I want to try and recreate the analyses to see if we can see a decrease in conveyance that corresponds with an increase in bed level.

 I previously plotted flow through the main channel during the 2025 flood, but I remember being stumped on how to interpret the plot since I could see the influence of the timing of the hydrograph in the results.
 For example, at the snapshot of the flood peak, we see that Q in the main channel is elevated at the upstream boundary of the model.
 However, this doesn't mean that the main channel has gotten bigger here &mdash; it means that the peak of the flood is traveling through this area at this time.
+Another observation I made looking back at these plots is that the discharge is greater than the bankfull value of 600 cms in much of the channel and at most of the output times.
+Does that mean that my cross sections are defining too wide of a channel?

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/2b83f93d-447e-4cd0-907f-3b2ca6cd4bf9" />